 Tourist Schengen Visa Application Process

-If you have ever applied for a visa to go somewhere in the world, just to let you know, the procedure is pretty much the same everywhere in the world for every type of visa.
+If you have ever applied for a visa to go somewhere in the world, just to let you know, the application procedure for a Tourist Schengen visa is pretty much the same everywhere in the world for every type of visa.
 The main difference is on the required documents.

 The first thing that you will have to do when applying for a Tourist Schengen Visa is to realize in which embassy you have to apply.
 If you are planning to visit only one country, then you will have to simply apply at the embassy of that country in your home country.